 Examples of LAF Work

-Self-Guided Walk Leaflets: two of the City Councils priorities are to produce a "Healthy Nottingham" and to improve the quality of life of its citizens.
-Since 2011, the Forum has produced 3 self-guided walk leaflets promoting walking routes, public rights of way and local history.
-To view the leaflets and other walking destinations across Nottingham visit the "Walking in Nottingham" webpage.
+Self-Guided Walk Leaflets: Two of the City Councils priorities are to promote a "healthy Nottingham" and to improve the quality of life of its citizens.
+Since 2011, the Forum has produced 4 self-guided walk leaflets promoting walking routes, public rights of way and local history.
+To view other walks across Nottingham visit the "Walking in Nottingham" webpage.

-Rights of Way Improvement Plans (ROWIP 1 & 2)
+Rights of Way Improvement Plans (ROWIP 1 and 2)

 The forum was instrumental in helping the Council to prepare and publish the Rights of Way Improvement Plan and to implement its policies, where necessary holding the Council to account on its performance.
 Please click here for rights of way improvement plans.